 - Genetics.
 Family history or other biological features can be contributory factors.

 - Polydrug abuse.
 When more than one substance is being abused the risk of detox complications increase.

 - Co-occurring disorders.
 When there is a coexisting mental health disorder or condition it can influence the detox process and the treatment plan.

 - Environmental.
 Life issues, stress levels, absence of a support system, and general external environment conditions can increase morphine dependence.

 What to Expect During Morphine Detox and Withdrawal

 It is never wise to attempt quitting morphine use cold turkey once addicted to it.
 Abruptly removing the drug will quickly bring about intense long term morphine use withdrawal symptoms.
 This will likely cause the detox process to be interrupted as the individual returns to the morphine.

-During a medical detox process, the detox specialists will put the person on a tapering schedule to slowly wean them off the drug, which eases the withdrawal symptoms immensely.
+During a residential detox process, the detox specialists will put the person on a tapering schedule to slowly wean them off the drug, which eases the withdrawal symptoms immensely.
 Also, the detox doctor can prescribe a replacement opioid such as methadone or buprenorphine to help reduce the symptoms, including the drug cravings.